 But while Kylea’s Total Living Drink Greens isn’t quite as well known, it’s also remarkably effective as far as these products go.
-Part protein shake, part greens superfood drink, it has almost all of the same ingredients as Athletic Greens and often they’re in the same quantities, too.
+Part protein shake, part greens superfood drink, it has almost all of the same ingredients as AG1 and often they’re in the same quantities, too.

 I was surprised by how hard it was to pick a favorite.
 Read on for the final decision.

-Extraordinarily nutritious greens powder with quantified health benefits.
+Extraordinarily nutritious greens powder with many potential health benefits.
 Also one of the best-tasting greens powders on the market.
-Get 20 free travel packs with your order.

 Total Living Drink Greens: It’s blueberry flavored but it also tastes strongly of green tea.
 In that regard it’s almost like açai berry, but it’s an even earthier flavor.
-It’s nice enough for a green superfood drink, but I definitely preferred Athletic Greens.
+It’s nice enough for a green superfood drink, but I definitely preferred AG1.

 [Check out our full Kylea Total Living Drink Greens Review!]

-Athletic Greens: There are seventy-five ingredients in Athletic Greens and they’re all linked to some kind of health benefit.
+AG1: There are seventy-five ingredients in AG1 and they’re all linked to some kind of health benefit.
 There are the grasses like wheat grass and alfalfa, the algae spirulina and chlorella, and an assortment of powdered fruits and vegetables that all come together to provide a big hit of antioxidants and micronutrients.
 The algae in particular have been pretty strongly linked to lower blood pressure and a lower risk of heart disease, according to studies published in Nutrition Journal and the Journal of Medicinal Food.(1)(2)